Deepavali (2008 film)

 Deepavali is a 2008 Indian romantic drama film directed by Hari Babu and starring Venu Thottempudi, Megha Nair and Aarthi Agarwal.

-Plot

-A village man, who does not celebrate Deepavali, falls in love with a woman while traveling to Delhi.

 Production

 Ernakulam-based model Megha Nair made her debut with this film.
 Ogeti Ramana was supposed to be the music director before he was replaced with Vandemataram Srinivas.

 Music

 The music was composed by Vandemataram Srinivas.
 The audio release function was held on 28 June 2008 with Tammareddy Bharadwaja releasing the audio CD.
 Notably, none of the film's lead cast was present at the film's audio launch due to its delay.